gleechi/gleechi.github.io/pages/0.12.0/unity/unity_component_vgarticulation.md

 As a result, all the parameters set in the component will be specified in runtime on the object.

-{% include important.html content="Runtime disabling one VG_Articulation and enabling another VG_Articulation will not achieve joint change.
-[ChangeObjectJoint](virtualgrasp_unityapi.0.12.0.html#changeobjectjoint-1) has to be used to change joint." %}
+{% include important.html content="Runtime disabling one VG_Articulation and enabling another VG_Articulation with different joint parameters, or directly modifying the parameters of an active VG_Articulation component will not achieve joint change.
+[ChangeObjectJoint](virtualgrasp_unityapi.0.12.0.html#changeobjectjoint-1) has to be used to change joint in runtime." %}

 ### RecoverObjectJoint